AinaZ4wani/CPT113-Hackathon-2_Game/README.md

 2. Objects --> Classes have instances that are objects.
 The objects of our class iQueue1, iQueue2, and iQueue3 to represent player 1, player 2, and player 3 respectively.

 ## Usage of Linked Lists/Stacks/Queues
-In 'Chain It Long', there is the use of queue.
+In 'Chain It Long', Queue is being used as our core concept.

 `DynamicQueue`
-1. enqueue() --> store the words input by the players.
+1. enqueue() --> store the words input by the players in the queue.
 2. dequeue() --> dequeue and retrieve all the words in the queue.
 3. isEmpty() --> function to check whether the queue is empty or not.
 4. clear() --> clears all the elements in the queue.